Gala Dinner 2026

 Online Auction

-Support the Japan Society of Boston by bidding on a curated selection of goods and experiences that that represent the best of New England and Japan.
+Support the Japan Society of Boston by bidding on a curated selection of goods and experiences that represent the best of New England and Japan.

 James